 - Carnaval is similar to the celebration known as Mardi Gras.
 Find out what is similar and what is different.

 - Learn about how the people of the Andes mountains live.
 Look through several books about different aspects of their culture and the area.

 - Create a version of the artwork that appears in the book.
-Use different kinds of fabric and other materials scraps to create a 3-D affect.
+Use different kinds of fabric and other materials scraps to create a 3-D effect.
 Glue the fabric onto heavy cardboard.

 - Bring in various kinds of stitchery crafts such as needlepoint and cross-stitch.
 Have other books available that have used stitchery crafts for artwork, including Mother Goose’s Words of Wit and Wisdom by Tedd Arnold.

-- Create “arpilleras” using local Northwest themes.
+- Create “arpilleras” using local or regional themes.
 Cut samples from paper before working on fabric.
-(Note: Arpilleras are traditional Peruvian applique pictures.)
+(Note: Arpilleras are traditional Peruvian applique textile pictures.)

 - Research animals native to the Andes.
 Make lists of those found only there, and those found other places.
-This Place is High by Vicki Cobb should be a good resource.
+This Place is High by Vicki Cobb could be a good resource.

 - Make some musical instruments similar to the ones found in the story.

 - Gather information about sheep raising and how wool is prepared.
-Charlie Needs a Cloak by Tomie DePaola and Spring Fleece by Catherine Paladino will be helpful.
+Charlie Needs a Cloak by Tomie DePaola and Spring Fleece by Catherine Paladino can be helpful.

 - Share some folktales from South America, particularly Peru.
 Tales from Silver Lands by Charles Finger is a Newbery Medal winner.

 This Place is High, Vicki Cobb.
 NY: Walker, 1989.

 Isabella’s Bed, Alison Lester.
 Boston: Houghton Mifflin, 1993.

 Jungle Days, Jungle Nights, Martin Jordan.
 NY: Kingfisher Books, 1993.